aptech/gehttpd-docs/docs/index.rst

   persistentWorkspace=0

 :home: The full path to the installation directory of the GAUSS Engine.
-  This is required and GEhttpd will fail to run if not set properly.
+  This is required and gehttpd will fail to run if not set properly.

 :filenames: A list of filenames separated by the pipe ``|`` character.
 These paths are relative to the gehttpd installation directory.
 Each file will be